rdatools/rdaensemble/README.md

 ## Output Files

 Ensembles are saved as JSON files.
-The file contains metadata about the ensemble, including the method used to generate it, and then a `plans` key with a list of plans:
+A file contains metadata about the ensemble, including the method used to generate it, and then a `plans` key with a list of plans:

 ```python
 plans: List[Dict[str, str | float | Dict[str, int | str]]]
 ```

-Each plan item has a `name` (`str`), optionally a `weight` (`float`), and a `plan` (`Dict[str, int | str]]`) which represent the assignments as geoid/district id key/value pairs.
+Each plan item has a `name` (`str`), an optional `weight` (`float`), and a `plan` (`Dict[str, int | str]]`) which represents the assignments as
+geoid: district_id key: value pairs.

 Scores for the plans in an ensemble are saved as a CSV file, with one row per plan and one column per metric.
-The metric names are descriptive and the same as those produced by [rdatools/rdascore](https://github.com/rdatools/rdascore), except they also include the energy of the plan.
+The metrics are the same as those produced by [rdatools/rdascore](https://github.com/rdatools/rdascore), except they also include the energy of the plan.
+The metric names are descriptive.

 In addition the the CSV file, there is a companion JSON file with metadata about the scores.

 ## Naming Conventions

-You can name ensemble and score files anything you want, but we recommend the following the convention:
+You can name ensemble and score files anything you want.
+To facilitate understanding the contents of these files without having to open them, we recommend the following the convention:

 - Ensemble example: `NC20C_RMfRST_1000_plans.json`
 - Scores example: `NC20C_RMfRST_1000_scores.csv`